PyCQA/bandit/doc/source/plugins/b109_password_config_option_not_marked_secret.rst

 B109: Test for a password based config option not marked secret
 ---------------------------------------------------------------

-This plugin has been deprecated.
+This plugin has been removed.

 Passwords are sensitive and must be protected appropriately.
 In OpenStack Oslo there is an option to mark options "secret" which will ensure that they